Actress (musician): Releases

 Cunningham's debut album, Hazyville, was released originally by Werk Discs on 28 November 2008, and later under both Ninja Tune and Werk Discs in January 2014.
-Pop Matters described it as a "clear winner" and it was retrospectively described as one of 2008's "most slept-on electronic releases" the album was the first of Cunningham's discography to be originally released by Werk Discs in collaboration with Ninja Tune.
+Pop Matters described it as a "clear winner" and it was retrospectively described on Tiny Mix Tapes as one of 2008's "most slept-on electronic releases".
+The album was the first of Cunningham's discography to be originally released by Werk Discs in collaboration with Ninja Tune.

 Cunningham's second album Splazsh, released 8 June 2010, was placed on numerous publications' end-of-year lists, including Fact and Resident Advisor, placing 3rd and 4th respectively.
 On top of this, the album topped The Wire's "2010 Rewind" list.
 Additionally, the album was placed 91st on Pitchfork's "100 Best Albums of the Decade So Far".
 It was also his first album to be released by Honest Jon's, a British record label jointly founded by Damon Albarn as an offshoot of the Honest Jon's Record shop.
 Actress later traveled to the Democratic Republic of The Congo alongside Albarn to record Kinshasa One Two, which was released a year later in 2011 to benefit Oxfam's work in Congo.

 On 20 April 2012, R.I.P. was released.
 It was the second album of Cunningham's to be released on the Honest Jon's imprint.
-The album received Best New Album from Pitchfork, and was placed third on The Wire's 2012 annual critics' poll.
+The album received the Best New Album designation from Pitchfork, and was placed third on The Wire's 2012 annual critics' poll.
 The album was notable for displaying a shift in the musical direction for Actress, and was described as almost feeling "like another artist entirely" by Drowned in Sound, who also described it as "the most fully realised, ambitious and rewarding project that Cunningham has yet put to record".

-Many thought Ghettoville, Cunningham's fourth album, to be his last, due to the cryptic press-release preceding the release of the project, in which he described the album as a "black tinted conclusion of the Actress image", and signed the message off with 'R.I.P.
+Many thought Ghettoville, Cunningham's fourth album, to be his last, due to the preceding press-release in which he described the album as a "black tinted conclusion of the Actress image", and signed the message off with 'R.I.P.
 Music 2014'.
 The album was released collaboratively by both Cunningham's own label, Werkdiscs, and Ninja Tune, and went on to reach number 20 on the Billboard Chart's Top Dance/Electronic albums.
 It has been described as sitting "at the point of convergence for all of electronic music's most cutting-edge sounds, incorporating pieces of them all and feeling out the unexpected ways they synchronize."
 For Cunningham's live performances of the album, he commissioned artists such as Riyo Nemeth, William Stein, and Nic Hamilton to create visual interpretations of each of the album's tracks.
 Stein's visual interpretation of the album would be used for the album's artwork.